banerjek/marc-utils/README.md

 # marc-utils
-Simple tools to analyze and manipulate MARC files
+Lightweight standalone command line utilities to analyze and manipulate MARC files.
+These tools are to MARC what a Skilsaw is to carpentry -- primitive, but they allow you do a lot very fast.
+Just add them to your path.

 # Disclaimers
-These tools are to MARC what a Skilsaw is to carpentry -- primitive, but allows you do a lot very fast.

 The author has no way of knowing your needs or environment, so they may be completely unsuitable for your purposes and come without any kind of warranty or support.
 Use at your own risk.